 How many days do you need for visiting Ljubljana?

-You can spend one day in Ljubljana and see all the main things.
+You can spend one day in Ljubljana (or even visit it as a day trip from Zagreb) and see all the main things.
 But you should stay there longer to visit more than just the center, see all the attractions in Ljubljana and to enjoy the cool, vibrant atmosphere of the city.